 ETFs offer a number of important advantages to investors, especially in terms of investment choice, ease, and expense.
 But ETFs are also valuable because they allow investors to “slice and dice” the investing universe and gain exposure to specific investing “themes” or industries.

-ETFs give investors new investment choices, because they create new securities as funds.
-With an ETF, you can invest in an S&P 500 index fund right on the exchange, rather than having to buy a small piece of each stock and running up a ton of fees in doing so.
+- Investment choice: ETFs give investors new investment choices, because they create new securities as funds.
+With an ETF, you can invest in an S&P 500 index fund right on the exchange, rather than having to buy a small piece of each stock.

 Are there drawbacks to ETFs?